kpath/Vagrant-CRS/README.md

   - Oracle Commerce Content Acquisition System 11.1 for Linux
   - Oracle Commerce Experience Manager Tools and Frameworks 11.1 for Linux
   - Oracle Commerce Guided Search Platform Services 11.1 for Linux

-- **Unzip everything**  The Experience Manager Tools and Frameworks zipfile (V46389-01.zip) expands to a `cd`directory containing an installer.
+**NOTE**  The Experience Manager Tools and Frameworks zipfile (V46389-01.zip) expands to a `cd`directory containing an installer.
 It's not strictly required to unzip this file.
 If you don't unzip V46389-01.zip the provisioner will do it for you.

 ### JDK 1.7